NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: NEWTON-STEP-TARGETED BAYESIAN OPTIMIZATION

 \subsection{Scaling NeST-BO via Subspaces}

-The main computational bottleneck for NeST-BO in high ambient dimension $d$ is the Hessian power function term $\pi^{\bs{H}}_{\mathcal{D} \cup \bs{Z}}(\bs{x}_t)$, which scales quadratically in $d$.
+The main computational bottleneck for NeST-BO in high ambient dimension $d$ is the Hessian term $\pi^{\bs{H}}_{\mathcal{D} \cup \bs{Z}}(\bs{x}_t)$, which scales quadratically in $d$.
 We propose to address this by instantiating NeST-BO \textit{inside} embedded subspaces $\bs{v} \in \mathbb{R}^m$ of size $m \ll d$.
-Specifically, we adopt the nested, sparse random-embedding scheme of BAxUS -- bins of input coordinates are hashed into $m$ target coordinates with random signs, and the target dimension is increased over time by \textit{splitting} bins while retaining observations across embeddings \citep{papenmeier2022increasing}.
-This design both preserves past data under splits and increases the probability that the subspace contains (or well-approximates) an optimizer as $m$ grows.
+We adopt the nested, sparse random-embedding scheme of BAxUS -- bins of input coordinates are hashed into $m$ target coordinates with random signs, and the target dimension is increased over time by \textit{splitting} bins while retaining observations across embeddings \citep{papenmeier2022increasing}.
+This approach preserves past data under splits and increases the probability that the subspace contains an optimizer as $m$ grows.

 We run NeST-BO in the subspace $\bs{v}$, map the candidates back to the ambient dimension $\bs{x} = \bs{S}^\top \bs{v}$ (where $\bs{S}^\top \in \mathbb{R}^{d \times m}$ is the projection matrix) for evaluation, and update the GP in the embedded subspace coordinates.
 This reduces the per-candidate curvature cost from $O(d^2)$ to $O(m^2)$ while preserving the step-targeting principle.
-Compared to the original BAxUS algorithm, which couples its embedding with a variant of TuRBO, our version replaces TuRBO with NeST-BO; in problems where curvature matters, we find that this can can substantially accelerate optimization progress (see experimental results in Section \ref{sec:experiments}).
-We view the BAxUS-style nested embeddings as one effective instantiation of this idea; other learned or structured embeddings are compatible and we believe are a very interesting direction for future work.
+Compared to the original BAxUS algorithm, which couples its embedding with a variant of TuRBO, our version replaces TuRBO with NeST-BO; in problems where curvature matters, we find that this can can substantially accelerate optimization progress (see results in Section \ref{sec:experiments}).

+Lastly, note that our theoretical results related to VPC are proved only for NeST-BO in the \textit{original} $d$-dimensional space, and they do not directly extend to the subspace variant.
+Intuitively, the VPC proof relies on constructing $d$-dimensional designs that can drive the full gradient and Hessian power functions at $\bs{x}_t$ to zero, whereas a fixed low-dimensional embedding only controls derivative information within the embedded coordinates and may not capture curvature directions relevant in $\mathbb{R}^d$.
+The BAxUS-style embedding should thus be viewed as a practical scalability heuristic that leverages the NeST sampling principle.